ohadcohen1111/Evil-Twin-Attack/README.md

 **Installation**
 ` git clone https://github.com/ohadcohen1111/Evil-Twin-Attack.git `

-**set up**
+**Set up**
-First we need to save the website, please write in terminal "sudo su" and them "thunar".
+First we need to save the website, please write in terminal
+`sudo su
+thunar`
-It's will open a folder, Enter the folder "system operation" then Enter the  var/www/html, delete all the file in there.
+It's will open a folder, Enter the folder "System operation" then Enter the  var/www/html, delete all the files in there.
-Save index.html and password.txt.
+Move the file index.html, password.txt, facebook.svg to this folder.

 **Usage**
 To run the program
-./menuETA.sh
+`./menu`

 1) Install
 2) Scan Access Point
-3) Evil Twin Aאtack
+3) Evil Twin Attack

 **Photos**
 ![](Images/1.png )